ronu28/ronu28/README.md

 ## 💡 About Me
-<p>  🌐 I specialize in creating responsive, dynamic websites using HTML, CSS, JavaScript, Bootstrap, and PHP </p>
+<p>  🌐 I specialize in creating responsive, dynamic websites using HTML, CSS, JavaScript, Bootstrap, and PHP
-#### 📱 I design and develop mobile apps using Flutter and React Native, ensuring smooth performance on both Android and iOS
-#### 🎓 I hold a B.Tech degree in Information Technology, giving me a strong foundation in programming and software development
-#### 🔗 I actively contribute to and showcase my work on GitHub
-#### 🎯 I focus on writing clean code, optimizing performance, and creating seamless user experiences
+📱 I design and develop mobile apps using Flutter and React Native, ensuring smooth performance on both Android and iOS 🎓 I hold a B.Tech degree in Information Technology, giving me a strong foundation in programming and software development 🔗 I actively contribute to and showcase my work on GitHub 🎯 I focus on writing clean code, optimizing performance, and creating seamless user experiences</p>